weld/core/jsf/numberguess/readme.txt

  <user username="admin" password="" roles="manager"/>

-To override this username and password, add a <server> with id tomcat in your Maven 2 settings.xml file, set the <username> and <password> elements to the appropriate values and uncomment the <server> element inside the tomcat-maven-plugin configuration in the pom.xml.
+To override this username and password, add a <server> with id tomcat in your Maven 2 settings.xml file, set the <username> and <password> elqements to the appropriate values and uncomment the <server> element inside the tomcat-maven-plugin configuration in the pom.xml.